ansys/pydyna/doc/source/user-guide/index.rst

   input files to the container, start LS-DYNA and monitor its progress, and then retrieve results (RST) files.

-Once you have results, you can use the Data Processing Framework (DPF), which is designed to provide numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
+Once you have results, you can use the Ansys Data Processing Framework (DPF), which is designed to provide numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
 DPF can access data from Ansys solver result files and from several